afeld/personal-security/index.md

 ## Privacy vs. security

 In short, security is like having bars on your windows: hackers can't get in, but they can see through.
 Privacy is like having blinds, where they can't see in, but they can reach their hand in and unlock the door.
-You probably want both, but you'll need a combination of protections to address both.
+You'll need a combination of protections to address both.

 ## Glossary